-As of September 30, 2012, we owned or held an interest in 320 income-producing properties in the United States, which consisted of 160 malls, 60 Premium Outlets, 68 community/lifestyle centers, 13 Mills, and 19 other shopping centers or outlet centers in 41 states and Puerto Rico.
-Internationally, as of September 30, 2012, we had ownership interests in eight Premium Outlets in Japan, two Premium Outlets in South Korea, one Premium Outlet in Mexico and one Premium Outlet in Malaysia, as well as a 28.9% ownership interest in Klépierre, a publicly traded, Paris-based real estate company, which owns, or has an interest in, more than 260 shopping centers located in 13 countries in Europe.
+As of September 30, 2014, we owned or held an interest in 208 income-producing properties in the United States, which consisted of 112 malls, 68 Premium Outlets, 13 Mills, and 15 other shopping centers or outlet centers in 37 states and Puerto Rico.
+Internationally, as of September 30, 2014, we had ownership interests in nine Premium Outlets in Japan, three Premium Outlets in South Korea, one Premium Outlet in Canada, one Premium Outlet in Mexico, and one Premium Outlet in Malaysia.
+As of September 30, 2014, we had noncontrolling ownership interests in five outlet properties in Europe through our joint venture with McArthurGlen.
+Of the five properties, two are located in Italy and one each is located in Austria, the Netherlands, and the United Kingdom.
+Additionally, as of September 30, 2014, we owned a 28.9% equity stake in Klépierre SA, or Klépierre, a publicly traded, Paris-based real estate company, which owns, or has an interest in, shopping centers located in 13 countries in Europe.